jugshaurya/showcase/README.md

 _2. Run the site Locally after step 1_

-- **2a.
-Install Dependendies**
+- _2a.
+Install Dependendies_
   ```cmd
     $ yarn or npm install
   ```
-- **2b.
-Start the gatsby server in development mode**
+- _2b.
+Start the gatsby server in development mode_
   ```cmd
     $ yarn develop or npm run develop
   ```

 _3. Make changes/make PR_

-- create a new branch
+- _3a. create a new branch_

   ```cmd
     $ git checkout -b <new-branch-anme>
   ```

-- make changes and commit them
+- _3b. make changes and commit them_

   ```cmd
     $ git add -A
     $ git commit -m "some message and fixes#IssueNo. "
   ```

-- push to origin
+- _3c. push to origin_
   ```cmd
   $ git push origin master
   ```
-- make a PR to upstream
+- _3d. make a PR to upstream_
   ```cmd
     use GUI for doing so @github.com only
   ```
-- wait for it getting merged and talk to me in the chat.
+- _3e. wait for it getting merged and talk to me in the chat._

 Note:- _Problem Solution_